yrtanmax/Fuzzing-papers/README.md

 # Fuzzing-papers
-A compilation of classic articles in the field of database fuzzing.
+A compilation of classic articles in the field of database management system (DBMS) fuzzing.

 ### keywords